ibm-cloud-architecture/devops-demo-pipelines/README.md

 You can view all [/pipelines/](./pipelines/incubator).
 The repository also contains a [./run.sh](./run.sh) script file which helps automate the process of deploying your pipelines on git.

 There are multiple approaches on packaging and releasing your pipelines.
-Both the `artifactory-package-release-update` & `git-package-release-update` pipelines do the same thing, package, manage and deploy your custom pipelines, except in different environments.
-For example, the `artifactory-package-release-update` pipeline, packages your pipelines and deploys them onto Artifactory, where as the `git-package-release-update` are deployed as git releases.
+Both the `artifactory-package-release-update` & `git-package-release-update` pipelines do the same thing, package, manage and deploy your custom pipelines, except hosted in different environments.
+For example, the `artifactory-package-release-update` pipeline, packages your pipelines and host them onto Artifactory, where as the `git-package-release-update` are hosted as git releases.
+The goal of this repository is to get you going in managing your custom made pipelines.

 The `mcm-pipelines` contains the tasks of building, testing, pushing an image and a healthcheck of a nodejs application.
 It also does a `sonar-scan` for code coverage.